Holomorphic parabolic geometries on smooth projective varieties: Introduction

 \section{Introduction}

+Recall the \emph{infinite groups of Lie and Cartan} \cite{Cartan1904,Cartan1905,Cartan1909,Singer.Sternberg:1965}; roughly speaking these are the geometric structures which locally have infinite dimensional flexibility.
+Their germs were classified by Lie and Cartan.
+Consider the old story of these geometric structures as they appear on algebraic varieties: they include holomorphic volume forms (so the varieties are Calabi--Yau manifolds \cite{Joyce:2000,Yau:1977,Yau:1978}), holomorphic symplectic forms (so the varieties are hyperk\"ahler manifolds \cite{HKLR:1987,Joyce:2000}), holomorphic contact structures (so the varieties are predicted by the Lebrun--Salamon conjecture \cite{BW:2022,Lebrun.Salamon:1994}), and holomorphic foliations \cite{Baum/Bott:1972,Lins.Neto.Scardua:2020,Painleve:2022}.
+Their study forms a large part of the history of algebraic geometry over the last hundred years.
+By contrast, there has been very little study of rigid holomorphic geometric structures on algebraic varieties.

-In some of the most profound research in differential geometry of the 20\textsuperscript{th} century, \'Elie Cartan developed techniques to compute differential invariants of the most frequently encountered geometric structures on manifolds \cite{Cartan:30,Cartan:136,Cartan:136bis,Cartan:174,Cartan:1992}.
-In recent years, \v{C}ap and Slov\'ak \cite{Cap/Slovak:2009} and their collaborators have significantly advanced these methods, making heavy use of representation theory, as applied to \emph{parabolic geometries}.
+Now consider that other old story: the theory of rigid, real or complex, geometric structures.
+In some of the most profound research in differential geometry of the 20\textsuperscript{th} century, \'Elie Cartan developed methods to compute differential invariants of the most frequently encountered geometric structures on manifolds \cite{Cartan:30,Cartan:136,Cartan:136bis,Cartan:174,Cartan:1992}.
+Roughly speaking, these geometric structures are the ones which admit a homogeneous ``model'' example, now known as \emph{Cartan geometries}.

-Parabolic geometries are geometric structures which include conformal Riemannian and conformal pseudo-Riemannian geometry, projective connections, Levi nondegenerate CR hypersurface geometry, path geometries, and many others.
-Roughly speaking, they are geometries which admit a homogeneous ``model'' example which is very flexible, i.e. has a large automorphism group.
-For example, conformal Riemannian geometry is ``modelled'' on the sphere with its conformal geometry, while projective connections are modelled on real projective space with its usual projective geometry.
+In recent years, \v{C}ap and Slov\'ak \cite{Cap/Slovak:2009} and their collaborators have significantly advanced Cartan's methods, making heavy use of representation theory.
+Their work applies to the most important class of Cartan geometries (after pseudo-Riemannian geometries): the \emph{parabolic geometries}.
+Parabolic geometries are Cartan geometries whose model is a flag variety.
+More concretely, they include conformal Riemannian and conformal pseudo-Riemannian geometry, projective connections, Levi nondegenerate CR hypersurface geometry, path geometries, and many others.
+Roughly speaking, a flag variety is a very flexible homogeneous space: you can hold a point of a flag variety fixed, and still have freedom to move the flag variety using a subgroup of the automorphism group containing a Borel subgroup.
+For example, conformal Riemannian geometry is ``modelled'' on the sphere with its conformal geometry, a maximal Lie group action on the sphere, while projective connections are modelled on real projective space with its usual projective geometry, a maximal Lie group action on projective space.

-Global questions about these geometric structures have advanced more slowly, by comparison to Riemannian geometry, because suitable analytic tools are not available.
+Global questions about Cartan geometries have advanced slowly, by comparison to Riemannian geometry, because suitable analytic tools are not available.
 C.~N.~Yang \cite{Yang:1980} wrote that mathematics and physics are like two leaves with a common stem